brodycj/create-react-native-module/README.md

   --author-email <authorEmail>              The author's email (Default: `yourname@email.com`) --license <license>                       The license type (Default: `MIT`) --use-apple-networking                    [iOS] EXPERIMENTAL FEATURE NOT SUPPORTED: Use `AFNetworking` dependency as a sample in the podspec & use it from the iOS code - see issue #426
-  --generate-example                        Generate an example project and add the library module to it with symlink by defult, with overwrite of example metro.config.js to add workaround for Metro symlink issue - requires both react-native-cli and yarn to be installed globally
+  --generate-example                        Generate an example project and add the library module to it with symlink by defult, with overwrite of example metro.config.js to add workaround for Metro symlink issue - requires Yarn to be installed globally
   --example-file-linkage                    DEPRECATED: do `yarn add file:../` instead of `yarn add link:../` in a generated example project, and add a postinstall workaround script, with no overwrite of example metro.config.js
-  --example-name <exampleName>              Name for the example project (default: `example`) --example-react-native-version <version>  React Native version for the generated example project (default: `react-native@latest`)
+  --example-name <exampleName>              Name for the example project (default: `example`) --example-react-native-version <version>  React Native template version for the generated example project, for example: react-native-tvos or react-native-tvos@0.62.2-1 (requires --tvos-enabled option); react-native@0.62 (default: `react-native@latest`)
   --write-example-podfile                   [iOS] EXPERIMENTAL FEATURE NOT SUPPORTED: write (or overwrite) example ios/Podfile
   -h, --help                                output usage information
 ```